Print Leave a comment

 A great thing about historic downtown Ventura is that it is completely walkable!
 Park along Main Street for free, and then walk to your heart's content!
 There are some beautiful buildings to take in, such as the Erle Stanley Gardner Building on the corner of Main and California.
 City Hall is a gorgeous Beaux Arts building- you can't miss it as you look uphill on California Street.
 It was Ventura's courthouse until the 70s.
 Main Street also has a groovy art-deco theatre that is lit up in neon at night.
 In fact, the whole of Main Street looks very cool at night, with neon lights twirled around the palm-tree trunks.

-Walk west on Main Street and you will come to the prettiest part of Ventura, the mission and plaza.
+Walk west on Main Street and you will come to the prettiest part of Ventura, the mission and the plaza called Figueroa Street Mall.
 Don't miss this romantic spot.

 Walk east on Main Street and you will find a lovely mix of Victorian houses turned into cafes and shops.
 There is a shop called Rosie Lee Imports that sells everything British: biscuits (cookies), chocolate bars, meat pies, and vegemite.

-For a lovely new playground in a gorgeous setting check out Plaza Park.
-For some colorful mini-golf in a garden setting, check out Golf N Stuff.
+For some colorful mini-golf in a garden setting, drive to Golf N Stuff.
 For a hip little beach area check out Seaward Avenue and the Seven Jetties.

 Photo GalleryClick on photo to see large version